-It's an art when you can make a popsicle that is also nutrient-dense, healthy and YUMMY.
-One where it tastes so good and your child has no idea it's healthy and good for you.
+It's an art when you can make a yogurt popsicle that is also nutrient-dense, healthy, and YUMMY.
+One where it tastes so good and your nephew has no idea it's healthy and good for you.
 Now that's a win!

-Never tell a four-year-old that if he licks one popsicle and doesn't like it because of the uneven fruit/yogurt ratio that he can have another, because what kid is going to turn down a popsicle?
+And P.S.
+Never tell a four-year-old that if he licks one popsicle and doesn't like it because of the uneven fruit/yogurt ratio he can then have another, because what kid is going to turn down a popsicle?
 And before you know it you have been manipulated by a four-year-old.

 Mixed Berry Watermelon Yogurt Popsicles